Staying Active in Winter

-Since the shift in the seasons, there has been a notable decline in temperature, sunlight hours and the will to exercise.
-Colder weather can make it difficult to prioritise physical activity despite the well-known benefits for physical and mental health, as well as improved sleep, motivation, focus and emotional wellbeing.
+As the seasons change, there has been a notable decline in temperature, sunlight hours and often a dip in motivation to stay active.
+Colder weather can make it difficult to prioritise physical activity.
+But staying active year-round is essential for your physical and mental health, as well as improved sleep, motivation, focus and emotional wellbeing.

 Stay seen: As the evenings get darker, poor road lighting and reduced visibility due to rain can make it more difficult to be seen when out exercising.
 Stay safe by wearing bright coloured clothes, head torch and a reflective vest.
 Improve your own visibility to prevent falls which could lead to injury.